succinctlabs/sp1-contract-call/book/docs/examples.md

 :::warning

 Running with `--prove` will generate a plonk proof.
-This requires significant computational resources, so we recommend using the [SP1 Prover network](https://docs.succinct.xyz/docs/network/developers/intro).
+This requires significant computational resources, so we recommend using the [SP1 Prover network].

 :::